This box is not visible in the printed version.

 Similarly, there is a risk that some participants (although a small proportion) will not follow the routing instructions correctly on the postal version of the questionnaire.
 To minimise the risk, the postal questionnaire was designed with simple routing instructions and further, routing errors were checked and corrected during the office-based data editing process.

-The GSGB will produce new estimates of those scoring 1 to 2, 3 to 7 and 8 or higher on the Problem Gambling Severity Index (PGSI).
+The GSGB produces estimates of those scoring 1 to 2, 3 to 7 and 8 or higher on the Problem Gambling Severity Index (PGSI).
 No survey methodology is perfect; different surveys measuring the same phenomena will provide different estimates because variances in survey design and administration can affect both who takes part and how people answer these questions.
 Until 2010, data on gambling was captured through the bespoke British Gambling Prevalence Survey (BGPS) series (conducted in 1999, 2007 and 2010).
 Originally intended to be a tri-annual survey, funding for the BGPS was cut in 2011.
 The Commission then sought different ways to capture information about gambling within available budgets.

 During the stakeholder engagement sessions conducted for the GSGB, those with lived experience of gambling harms stated that they would have been unlikely to participate in a survey when they were experiencing gambling difficulties.
-This was also highlighted by Sturgis in his review of the GSGB methods.
+This was also highlighted by Sturgis in his review of the GSGB methods18.
 Evidence supporting this is provided by analysis on non-response of the 2007 and 2010 BGPS series.
-In 2007, Scholes et al demonstrated a strong relationship between the factors predicting household non-response and gambling frequency: area and household-level factors which predicted lower household response were associated with higher gambling frequency.
-This suggests that those households less likely to take part in surveys were more likely to contain people who frequently gamble18.
-Similar analysis conducted for the BGPS 2010 (reported in Wardle et al, 2014)19 demonstrated that households which either:
+In 2007, Scholes and others demonstrated a strong relationship between the factors predicting household non-response and gambling frequency: area and household-level factors which predicted lower household response were associated with higher gambling frequency.
+This suggests that those households less likely to take part in surveys were more likely to contain people who frequently gamble19.
+Similar analysis conducted for the BGPS 2010 (reported in Wardle and others, 2014)20 demonstrated that households which either required multiple attempts to contact, were reissued after multiple follow-up attempts, or were followed-up by telephone interviewers after the face-to-face interviewer had been unable to make contact, were more likely to contain people who gambled.

 This supports the notion that that those who are very engaged in gambling may be less likely to take part in surveys overall.
 This is likely to apply to all surveys.
 (However, both the health survey series and the GSGB are likely subject to different selection biases.)